ß: Abolition and attempted abolitions

 When the Nazi German government abolished the use of blackletter typesetting in 1941, it was originally planned to also abolish the use of ß.
 However, Hitler intervened to retain ß, while deciding against the creation of a capital form.
 In 1954, a group of reformers in West Germany similarly proposed, among other changes to German spelling, the abolition of ß; their proposals were publicly opposed by German-language writers Thomas Mann, Hermann Hesse, and Friedrich Dürrenmatt and were never implemented.
 Although the German Orthography Reform of 1996 reduced the use of ß in standard German, Adrienne Walder writes that an abolition outside of Switzerland appears unlikely.

 Development of a capital form

 Because ß had been treated as a ligature, rather than as a full letter of the German alphabet, it had no capital form in early modern typesetting.
+Moreover, allcaps was not normally used in Fraktur printing.
 There were, however, proposals to introduce capital forms of ß for use in allcaps writing (where ß would otherwise usually be represented as either SS or SZ).
 A capital was first seriously proposed in 1879, but did not enter official or widespread use.
+The Orthographic Conference of 1903 called for the use of SZ in allcaps until a capital letter could be proposed.
 Historical typefaces offering a capitalized eszett mostly date to the time between 1905 and 1930.
 The first known typefaces to include capital eszett were produced by the Schelter & Giesecke foundry in Leipzig, in 1905/06.
 Schelter & Giesecke at the time widely advocated the use of this type, but its use nevertheless remained very limited.

 The preface to the 1925 edition of the Duden dictionary expressed the desirability of a separate glyph for capital ß: